TL;DR

 Which is the better automation for Mac in 2026?

 We compared Keyboard Maestro and Alfred across 5 key factors including price, open-source status, and community adoption.
-Both Keyboard Maestro and Alfred are excellent automation.
+For most users in 2026, Alfred is the better choice because it's free.
 Read our full breakdown below.

 Automation software